GaryHills1123/CocktailScout/replit.md

-# CafeScout - Hamilton Coffee Map
+# Cocktail Scout - Hamilton Bar Discovery

 ## Overview

-CafeScout is a coffee shop discovery application focused on Hamilton, Ontario.
-It combines an interactive map view with a searchable list to help users find the best coffee spots based on a calculated "vibe score".
-The application ranks cafés using a proprietary algorithm that considers ratings, review counts, price fairness, and coffee-specific keywords to create a 0-100 vibe score.
+Cocktail Scout is a bar discovery application focused on Hamilton, Ontario.
+It combines an interactive map view with a searchable list to help users find the best bars and cocktail lounges based on a calculated "vibe score".
+The application ranks bars using a proprietary algorithm that considers ratings, review counts, price fairness, social activity (photo counts), and bar-specific keywords to create a 0-100 vibe score.

-The application is built as a full-stack TypeScript project with a React frontend and Express backend, featuring a clean, coffee-themed UI design with warm color palettes and friendly typography.
+The application is built as a full-stack TypeScript project with a React frontend and Express backend, featuring a clean, bar-themed UI design with modern aesthetics and cocktail-focused branding.

 ## User Preferences